Sargent's Norwich exit has helped one of USMNT's World Cup rivals

 Reports on the other side of the Atlantic, meanwhile, suggested a bitter meeting between Sargent, Clement and Knapper over his absence from the Walsall clash saw the latter make comments about Sargent's family, leaving the striker visibly upset.
 The Missouri-native had three young children, and a desire to move closer to home was one of his key drivers for a switch to Toronto, as was a hope that a move to the MLS would boost his flagging hopes of being part of the USMNT's squad for the coming World Cup.

 It was against this acrimonious backdrop that Touré debuted for Norwich against Blackburn Rovers on Feb.
 7. The impression that he made was instant.
-After coming on as a substitute, Touré's 78th-minute strike sealed a 2-0 win and, in his starting debut against Oxford United just a few days later, the Socceroo found a way to go even better: becoming the first Norwich player to score a hat trick on their full debut since Laurie Sheffield did so in 1966.
-A goal in the FA Cup against West Bromwich Albion and an assist against Birmingham City in the league soon followed, giving Touré six goal involvements in five games by the time Norwich and Toronto came to terms on a US$22 million deal for Sargent.
+After going on as a substitute, Touré's 78th-minute strike sealed a 2-0 win and, in his starting debut against Oxford United a few days later, the Socceroo found a way to go even better; he became the first Norwich player to score a hat trick on full debut since Laurie Sheffield in 1966.
+A goal in the FA Cup against West Bromwich Albion and an assist against Birmingham City in the league followed, giving Touré six goal involvements in five games by the time Norwich and Toronto agreed terms on a US$22 million deal for Sargent.

 But they're not the only fans in green-and-yellow (well... gold) relishing it all.